leahtara/leahtara/README.md

 ### Hi there 👋 I'm Leah Tara Paul

+🛠️ I'm currently building my skills in the field of Cyber security 🔭 I’m currently working on a querying system for DNS logs 👯 I’m looking to collaborate on any Cybersec related projects

 <!--
 **leahtara/leahtara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.